edchelstephens/react-flux/NOTES.md

 # Props on function components

-    - all function components by default receive a props components
+    - all function components by default receive a props as their sole component
     - either declared or not:
         function CourseList()
         or